jgrss/mpglue/mpglue/progressbar/README.txt

-s bar library for Python.
+Text progress bar library for Python.

 A text progress bar is typically used to display the progress of a long running operation, providing a visual cue that processing is underway.